Want to keep your feet warm while swimming in cold open water? Here’s your guide to the best neoprene swim socks.

 When picking out the best pair of swim socks for you, things to consider include:

 Are they flexible enough to swim in?
-Most surf booties have a more structured bottom, making it difficult to kick in.
+Like other types of waterproof foot apparel, whether it’s water shoes or pool sandals, surf booties tend to have a more structured bottom, making it difficult to kick in.
 A hard sole will cause unnecessary drag on your swimming, so look for swim socks that are flexible in the sole.
 Even if you don’t fancy yourself a strong kicker you want to be able to kick smoothly and properly if necessary.

 How much insulation are you looking for?
 Generally, the thicker the neoprene, the more insulation provided.
 This comes into play when you consider how cold the water is going to be where you are swimming.
 Listed in our selection of best swim socks below includes specs on thickness and insulation.